SergiyKonrad/MERN-book-library-app/README.md

 # MERN Book Library App 📚

-A full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack, designed to manage a book library, enabling users to browse, add, delete, and view details of books in the collection.
+A full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack and Redux for state management, designed to manage a book library, enabling users to browse, add, delete, and view details of books in the collection.

 ## Overview